3mcd/javelin/packages/ecs/README.md

 ])
 ```

-Components are simple JS objects other than a few reserved properties:
+Components are unremarkable objects other than a few reserved properties:

 - `_t` is a unique integer identifying the component's type
 - `_e` references the entity the component is actively associated with